splunk/observability-workshop/docs/modules/module1/detectors.md

 ![](../images/M1-l2-2.png)

+!!! note
-IMPORTANT - In the window that opens, add your initials in front of the proposed text, and click on Create Alert Rule.
+    In the window that opens, add your initials in front of the proposed text, and click on Create Alert Rule.
     It should be something like this: LI's Latency Chart Detector.

 ![](../images/M1-l2-3.png)

 In the detector window, inside Alert signal, the signal we will alert on is marked with a bell.
 The bell in the 'Alert on' column indicates which Signal is being used to generate the alert.
+Click on Proceed to Alert Condition.

 ![](../images/M1-l2-4.png)

-Click on Proceed to Alert Condition.
+---

+### 2. Setting Alert condition
-On Alert Condition, click on Static Threshold and then on Proceed to Alert Settings.
+In Alert Condition, click on Static Threshold and then on Proceed to Alert Settings.

 ![](../images/M1-l2-5.png)